garrettsickles/DPVisualization/README.md

 **Other**
 * **Algorithm Combobox:** Declares which dynamic programming problem the grid should display to the user.
 If the value is changed, the grid will reset all values to their null state.
+* **Zoom Slider:** On the right hand side of the window outside of the grid display there is a slider that controls the size of each cell within the grid.
+This slider could be considered a zoom slider.